Gastroparesis: improving digestive motility through root cause resolution

 Symptoms can vary from person to person, with some people unable to eat or drink anything when symptoms are severe, and others only taking small amounts of food.
 Specific symptoms and severity may change over time and may include:

-These symptoms overlap with a variety of other health conditions, particularly functional dyspepsia, so it’s important to seek help from a digestive health or gastroparesis specialist to identify and treat it correctly.
+Because these symptoms can overlap with other digestive conditions, such as functional dyspepsia, it’s important to work with a practitioner experienced in digestive health to identify and address the underlying causes.

 Left untreated or poorly managed, gastroparesis symptoms may result in dehydration and malnutrition.
 Food remaining in the stomach can contribute to bacterial overgrowth such as SIBO (small intestinal bacterial overgrowth), LIBO (large intestinal bacterial overgrowth), and dysbiosis of the gut microbiome which can contribute to worsening symptoms.
 Dehydration can cause:

-Constipation can be a complication of gastroparesis, which can lead to formation of bezoars, which are hardened food masses which obstruct the digestive tract requiring surgical intervention.
-Bezoars can cause nausea, vomiting and pain and left untreated can be life-threatening.
+Constipation can be a complication of gastroparesis, which can lead to the formation of bezoars, which are hardened food masses which obstruct the digestive tract requiring surgical intervention.
+Bezoars can cause nausea, vomiting and pain and left untreated, can be life-threatening.

 Managing blood glucose levels for diabetic patients can become harder with gastroparesis.

-Alternative treatment for gastroparesis from a gastroparesis specialist will include holistic care that can treat, manage and/or prevent these complications.
+Alternative treatment for gastroparesis from a functional medicine-trained naturopath will include holistic care that can treat, manage and/or prevent these complications.

 Get a holistic treatment for gastroparesis